lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Finally, the `KDF Function` and the `ss Output` are shown as outputs.
 The `ss` is the Composite ML-KEM shared-secret generated by applying the KDF to the `Combined KDF Input`.

-Examples are given for each recommended Composite ML-KEM algorithm from {{sec-impl-profile}}, which happens to demonstrate all three combiner functions.
+Examples are given for each recommended Composite ML-KEM algorithm from {{sec-impl-profile}}.

 Example 1: